 Kathleen Sullivan '85 is a realtor in Boston.

-Kui-Bin Im ’84 is a librarian at the University of Michigan – Flint.
+Kui-Bin Im ’84 is a Librarian at the University of Michigan – Flint.

 Greg Wiles ’84, teaches geology at the College of Wooster in Ohio.
 Among his research projects has been dating glacial chronology in Alaska using dendrochronology.

 Matthew Reed '83 is a project manager & hydrogeologist at Ranney Collector Wells, Layne Christensen Company in Ohio.